DonghaoWu/MERN-Doc-V1/README-Folder/USER-API(part2-5)/2-Post-User.md

 - In this model, we use two mongoose built-in methods.
 - One is `mongoose.Schema`, which will create a Schema instance.
-- The other one is `mongoose.model('user', UserSchema)`, takes two arguments, the first one as a collecion name in MongoDB Altas, the second one is Schema instance name.
+- The other one is `mongoose.model('user', UserSchema)`, takes two arguments, the first perameter as a collecion name in MongoDB Altas, the second perameter is Schema instance name.

-- In the end of this file, it export a Model.
+- In the end of this file, it exports a Model.

 - Create a Schema ====> Create a model ====> export the model